 - Nausea, vomiting, changes in skin color, or ankle swelling.

-- To read the Medication Guide before starting AndroGel therapy and to reread it each time the prescription is renewed
+- Read the Medication Guide before starting AndroGel 1% therapy and to reread it each time the prescription is renewed

-- Of the appropriate application and use of AndroGel to maximize the benefits and to minimize the risk of secondary exposure in children and women
+- AndroGel 1% should be applied and used appropriately to maximize the benefits and to minimize the risk of secondary exposure in children and women

-- To keep AndroGel out of the reach of children
+- Keep AndroGel 1% out of the reach of children

-- That AndroGel is an alcohol based product and is flammable; therefore avoid fire, flame or smoking until the gel has dried
+- AndroGel 1% is an alcohol based product and is flammable; therefore avoid fire, flame or smoking until the gel has dried

-- Of the importance of adhering to all recommended monitoring
+- It is important to adhere to all recommended monitoring

-- To report any changes in their state of health, such as changes in urinary habits, breathing, sleep, and mood
+- Report any changes in their state of health, such as changes in urinary habits, breathing, sleep, and mood

-- To wait 5 hours before showering or swimming.
-This will ensure that the greatest amount of AndroGel is absorbed into their system.
+- Wait 5 hours before swimming or washing following application of AndroGel 1%.
+This will ensure that the greatest amount of AndroGel 1% is absorbed into their system.

 Use In Specific Populations

-Pregnancy Category X: AndroGel is contraindicated during pregnancy or in women who may become pregnant.
-It is teratogenic and may cause fetal harm [see CONTRAINDICATIONS].
+AndroGel 1% is contraindicated during pregnancy or in women who may become pregnant.
+Testosterone is teratogenic and may cause fetal harm.
 Exposure of a female fetus to androgens may result in varying degrees of virilization.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus.

-Safety and efficacy of AndroGel in males < 18 years old has not been established.
+The safety and efficacy of AndroGel 1% in pediatric patients less than 18 years old has not been established.
 Improper use may result in acceleration of bone age and premature closure of epiphyses.

 This monograph has been modified to include the generic and brand name in many instances.